zaayush/TECHIN510Lab/README.md

 ## What's Included

-- `app.py`: The main Flask application
+- `app.py`: The main application made with streamlit

 ## Lessons Learned

-- How to use Streamlit to create a simple website
+- How to make a Web App using streamlit
 - How to use requirements.txt to manage Python dependencies
+- How to use venv to work on a project with localized python dependencies
-- How to use GitHub Actions to deploy a website to Azure App Service
+- How to use Azure App Service and GitHub actions to deploy the Web App

 ## Questions / Uncertainties

-- What if I want to make the profile picture round?
+- How the Azure App services know to setup an venv and install the python dependencies
-- How to use a two column layout?
+- How to customize the web page using css
+- Why we create .venv and not venv, both of them works only I don't see a venv file in github repo when using just venv (without the dot)
+- Do we also need to commit and push the venv file?
+Will is create any problems when the deployed code will be run by Azure App Service?